Role and Duties of Aviation Maintenance Administrationmen (AZ)

 The Aviation Maintenance Administrationman (AZ) was established as a rating in 1963.
 Their initials for the Navy rating is AZ because Aviation Maintenance Administration does everything from A to Z.

-However, on September 29, 2016, in a rather controversial move, the Chief of Naval Operations moved away from traditional ratings to an alphanumeric system of Navy Occupational Specialty (NOS) codes.
+Since its establishment, the Chief of Naval Operations has moved away from traditional ratings to an alphanumeric system of Navy Occupational Specialty (NOS) codes.
 So the AZ rating is now under NOS as A440.
 No longer will the enlisted members be called by their rate as well.
 So a Petty Officer Third Class, who is an E-5, in the Aviation Maintenance field will not be called AZ3 buy his peers and higher ranking members of his chain of command.
 He/she will simply be called Petty Officer _______ (name).

 About the Aviation Maintenance Administration Career